thoughtspot/thoughtspot.github.io/_complex-search/filtered-agg-forms.md

   </tr>
 </table>

-A condition can have multiple filters like `region = west OR region = east`.
+A condition can have multiple filters like `sales region = west OR region = east`.
+You can also just type a value such as `east` as in `sales east` as a filter.
 If there are no rows matching the criteria, the condition returns a 0 (zero).
 A 0 can result in situations where there are logic errors in the formula, so be sure to double-check your work.

 ![]({{ site.baseurl }}/images/filtered-agg-forms.png "Filter Aggregation")

+Once you have aggregated with a filter, you can do further comparisons with the `vs` and `all` keywords.

+## Using the vs and all keywords